Curtis G. Moore

 Immediately prior to joining Fisher Phillips, Curt was an associate at a respected, historic litigation firm in Dayton, Ohio where he practiced primarily in the areas of employment litigation, corporate litigation, professional and medical malpractice defense, and criminal defense—including white collar criminal defense.

 He graduated summa cum laude from the University of Dayton School of Law, where he was the Business Editor of the University of Dayton Law Review, and a member of the Mediation Competition Team.
 During law school, Curt was a judicial extern for the Honorable Judge Thomas M. Rose and the Honorable Magistrate Judge Michael J. Newman, both presiding in the United States District Court for the Southern District of Ohio, and a law clerk for the Honorable Judge Steven.
 K. Dankof of the Montgomery County Court of Common Pleas in Dayton, Ohio.
 He also worked as a law clerk for a Fortune 100 manufacturing company, where he worked on a variety of complex traditional labor issues including strike contingency preparation and union avoidance techniques.

 - Represented client in defense of retiree and union suit against client for alleged unpaid welfare benefits under ERISA.
 Discovery and extensive motions practice ultimately led to a favorable settlement for the client and established a precedent with the opposing union.

-- Defended international manufacturer and a construction contractor against OSHA citations which resulted from workplace fatalities.
+- Defended an international manufacturer, a construction contractor, and a food sanitation and processing facility against citations resulting from workplace fatalities.

 Honors & Leadership